The Top 10 Natural Monuments You Cannot Miss

 This natural monument is just one more example of the complex formation of the Cadiz coast.
 The site provides a point of unspoilt beauty where the river and sea come together in a balanced way, with a spit formed by a number of geological episodes.
 In terms of wildlife, birds take centre stage, as the point provides an ideal place to eat or rest during their migration.
 If you decide to stop and visit the area, you may have the chance to get in touch with them.

-Take note of the tips we’ve provided and don’t miss out on the opportunity to visit these stunning natural monuments in Andalucia, which provide a superb plan for your first break of 2014.
+Take note of the tips we’ve provided and don’t miss out on the opportunity to visit these stunning natural monuments in Andalucia, which provide a superb plan for your first break of the year.
 Ancient trees and pristine beaches come together to create an unparalleled list of natural wonders that make up Southern Spain.